nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    1. Prerequisites: List all pets using the `list` or `l` command.
 Multiple pets in the list.

    2. Test case: `delete 1`<br>
       Expected: First Pet entry is deleted from the list.
-Details of the deleted pet entry shown in the status message.
+Details of the deleted pet entry are shown in the status message.
       Timestamp in the status bar is updated.

    3. Test case: `delete 0`<br>
       Expected: No pet is deleted.
-Error details shown in the status message.
-Status bar remains the same.
+Error details are shown in the status message.
+The status bar remains the same.

    4. Other incorrect delete commands to try: `delete`, `delete x` (where x is an integer larger than the list size), `delete abc`, (where abc is a string or special characters)<br>
       Expected: Similar to previous.